Managed alerts for Adobe Commerce: disk critical alert

 - If in New Relic you see a slow increase in disk usage, try the following options:

 - Optimizing disk space by adjusting space allocation.
 For steps, refer to Manage Disk space in our developer documentation.
-You may also need to request more disk space (contact your CSM).
+You may also need to request more disk space (contact your Adobe Account Team).

 - Clear up disk space for MySQL.
 Refer to MySQL disk space is low in our support knowledge base for steps.